diatribes/starfire1/README.md

 # starfire1

-A 1.3 KB Windows intro: a fullscreen raymarched sun over a deep brown-noise rumble, packed with Crinkler.
+A 1.3 KB exe with raymarched sun and brown-noise audio.
+Packed with Crinkler.
 No CRT.
-Its color, size, and the rumble all pulse together on a ~12 s cycle, with a fade in and out.
+Color and size sync'd with noise.
+Fades in and out (audio and gfx)

+Mostly just tinkering.
+Seeing what I can get setup for cross-platform shader dev.
+Tiny binaries, some basic audio, stuff like that.

 ![starfire1](starfire1.gif)